7 Deadly Job Interview Mistakes

 Candidate: "Let me walk you through my usual process.
 First, I clarify the context.
 For example, last week I told one of our front-end engineers: 'We have a strict rule that no code change can slow down the app by more than 100 milliseconds.'
 Then I share my observation of their behavior: 'I've noticed that the last two changes you made had to be reverted because latency exceeded this level.'
 Then I talk about the negative impact: 'As a result, we had to postpone a major product launch by a week.'
 Then I ask about the causes: 'I'm wondering what caused this situation?'
 In this case, the newly hired engineer didn't know we had a rule against increasing latency.
 So, we agreed on the next steps: He started to test his code for latency, while I added this missing rule to the onboarding document for all new hires."

-Mistake #6: Making It All About You
+Interview Mistake #6: Making It All About You

 While you aim to showcase your abilities and past achievements, don't forget that the interviewer is evaluating whether you're a good fit for their core needs and challenges.
+Focus on your unique value proposition for them specifically.
+What value does the interviewer hope to get from someone in this role?
+Which of your previous accomplishments prove that you can provide this value?

 What you don't want to say during a job interview: